francosbenitez/francosbenitez/README.md

 🛠 Currently, my main tech stack revolve around Vue, Bootstrap, SASS, and Angular.

-📖 When I’m not staring at my computer, I like reading science or practicing calisthenics.
-I also enjoy playing football!
+📖 When I’m not staring at my computer, I like practicing calisthenics or playing football!

 😄 You can learn more about me through [my personal website](https://www.francosbenitez.com/).
 Feel free to contact me at [francosbenitez@gmail.com](mailto:francosbenitez@gmail.com).